dwillis/campaign_finance_api_docs/source/index.md

 The following parameters are optional:

   * *callback* JSONP callback function (in query string).
-  * *offset* The first 20 results are shown by default.
+  * *offset* The first 20 results are shown by default for most requests.
 To page through the results, set offset to the appropriate multiple of 20.
+Date-based responses return all relevant results.

 # Responses

 The API provides JSON and XML responses for every type of request, and supports JSONP callbacks.
-Responses that are not date-based return the first 20 results; pagination is available via an `offset` query string parameter using multiples of 20.
+Responses that are not date-based or containing aggregate totals return the first 20 results; pagination is available via an `offset` query string parameter using multiples of 20.

 # Candidates